 Henry Sopkin founded the organization (as the Atlanta Youth Symphony) in 1945, presided over its transformation into a fully professional orchestra, and served as music director until 1966.
 Robert Shaw, who led the orchestra for 21 years, served as Music Director Emeritus and Conductor Laureate until his death in 1999.
 Yoel Levi was Music Director of the ASO from 1988 until 2000.
 Music Director Robert Spano began his duties in September 2001, in partnership with new Principal Guest Conductor Donald Runnicles.
+Their creative partnership ended in June of 2022, when Robert Spano stepped down as Music Director (assuming the title of Music Director Laureate) and Nathalie Stutzmann became the Orchestra's fifth Music Director.

 In 1988 the orchestra and chorus reached new levels of recognition during their European debut tour, performing under the baton of Robert Shaw.
 Yoel Levi led the orchestra on its second European tour in 1991, presenting sixteen concerts in cities including London, Paris, and Vienna.
 The ASO, ASO Chorus and ASO Youth Orchestra were also prominently featured in the Opening and Closing Ceremonies of the Centennial Olympic Games in 1996.